Agent Examples¶

 This directory provides a curated collection of agent implementations and research projects.
 The examples demonstrate various approaches to agent design, from single-purpose tools to complex cognitive architectures.

 Agents are useful because they can accomplish tasks that are both simple, or complex or difficult to do.
+General-purpose agents are useful because they can accomplish a wide range of tasks, while narrow focus agents are useful because they can accomplish a specific task often with better results than a general-purpose agent.

 - Human+Chat-agents